 An unstable market is the only certainty in today’s economy.
 Don’t expect that to change.
 Good intentions won’t pay for your retirement.

 Ask Yourself: At a more realistic return on investment, maybe 4%, of my current 401K plan (don’t forget you still owe taxes to Uncle Sam and annual fees), at what age can I retire?
 If I retire by the time I’m 65, will I be able to afford to take care of myself (housing, transportation, healthcare, food, etc.?) for twenty, thirty, forty years irrelevant of inflation?

 College loans are the most expensive loans in this country.
 Employment is not guaranteed!
-We are sending our younger generations off into a future starting off with a massive debt on their backs.
+We are sending our younger generations off into a financial future with a massive debt on their backs.
 Yes, they will be motivated to take your job!

 Ask Yourself: Will I expect my children, burdened with student loans, to provide for me?
 Is that, i.e. the sum of student, home, car loans, healthcare insurance, 401K savings, childcare and elderly care, even financially feasible?